Open an online savings account in a few easy steps

 When you’re looking for ways to save money without drastically changing your lifestyle, try getting rid of one thing that may be hurting your health and your wallet.

-Michelle Clardie, founder of Savings and Sangria, a personal finance blog focused on helping young women hone their money management skills, says smokers might consider kicking the habit.
+Michelle Clardie, founder of a personal finance blog focused on helping young women hone their money management skills, says smokers might consider kicking the habit.
 This is a great example of a lifestyle change that will save you money.

 Assume you spend $7 a day on cigarettes.
 By going cold turkey, you could save $2,555 a year, Clardie says.
 And, if your insurance costs were to decrease by $100 a month as a result, you could add another $1,200 to your savings.
 With that money alone, you’d be more than halfway to fully funding an Individual Retirement Account (IRA) for the year.
-For 2017 and 2018, the annual contribution limit for both traditional and Roth IRAs is $5,500, with an extra $1,000 allowed for savers 50 and older.
+For 2021, the annual contribution limit for both traditional and Roth IRAs is $6,000, with an extra $1,000 allowed for savers 50 and older.

 Other lifestyle changes to make if you want to save more money might include cutting out soda and alcohol, or dialing back on how often you consume them.
 Both could make you healthier while also leaving you more money to add to your savings.

 Eating out can be a serious budget buster.
-According to the U.S. Department of Labor Consumer Expenditure Survey, Americans spent nearly 44 percent of their total food budget on dining out in 2016.
 Aside from draining your wallet, it’s easy to pack on the pounds if you’re not mindful of what you’re eating at your favorite restaurants.

-Anna Dunn Tabke, principal at Alpha Capital Management based in Atlanta, recommends meal planning when making lifestyle changes that will save you money.
+Anna Dunn Tabke, principal at an investment firm based in Atlanta, recommends meal planning when making lifestyle changes that will save you money.
 It can take some getting used to, she says, but it’s worth it—both for your health and your finances.

 “When we started meal planning, it would take us over an hour on Sunday to go through cookbooks and pick meals,” she says.
 “Now that we’ve been doing it for a few months, it only takes us 10 to 20 minutes and has saved us about 10 percent off our monthly grocery bill.”